gomorpheus/morpheus-docs/library/automation/execute_scheduling.rst

 NAME
  Name of the Execution Schedule

  ..
 Note:: When assigning Execution Schedules, the name value will appear in the selection drop-down.
-Using a name that references the time interval is often helpful
+Using a name that makes clear the time interval is often helpful.

 DESCRIPTION
- Description of the Execution Schedule for reference in the Execution Schedules list VISIBILITY
+ Description of the Execution Schedule for reference in the Execution Schedules list
+.. rst-class:: hidden
+  VISIBILITY
    |mastertenant| administrators may share Execute Schedules with Subtenants by setting the visibility to Public
 TIME ZONE
  The time zone for execution
 Enabled